randomcontrol/mkdocs/metacode/docs/Python/Pages/lock.md

-How to access the document's scene:
+# How to access the document's scene:
 -----------------------------------

 - The document currently open is a resource shared by the UI, the rendering core, and the python scripting system.
 - In order to gain safe access to it, you must lock it up first.
-- Most operations affecting the DAG, its nodes, attributes, connections, etc... may require that you notify the app in order to pick up the changes made.
+- Most operations affecting the DAG, its nodes, attributes, connections, etc... may require that you notify the app to let the render engine be aware of the changes made.

 ```
 lock = MK_api.scoped_lock()